Gray October Rain

 It’s your world,

-Trod upon, leaves fallen.
+trod upon, leaves fallen.

-You sit in the grey October rain,
+You sit in the gray October rain,

 feel the dreams peel from your palms.

-Posted in response to the challenge Autumn '24: Writing.
+Posted in response to the challenge PAST CONTESTS: Autumn '24: Writing.
+See Award Winners and All Submissions.

 Goldenrose